idcore/eval_optim_cnn/README.md

 - Adam
 - RMS Prop
 # current status
-Work is uder progress and results shouldn't be relied on.
+Work is uder progress and observable results shouldn't be relied on.